Windsor & Maidenhead town crier hopefuls in audition

 The unconventional job interview was judged by the borough's mayor, three councillors and a BBC radio presenter.

 A web designer and a company director also competed for the voluntary role.
-The winner will be named on Thursday.'Dress up'
+The winner will be named on Thursday.

 Chris Brown, 44, who runs his own web design business in Windsor, also volunteers as a guide at Windsor and Royal Borough Museum.

 He said: "I applied because I love the sound of my own voice way too much.
 I saw it and thought that sounds like fun - any excuse to dress up in a costume.

 "It's about being part of Windsor's history.
 I love this place, it's wonderful."

 Toastmaster Roy Austin, 58, whose day job is with John Lewis distribution, has officiated at events for the Countess of Wessex, among others.